fortmarek/personal-website/content/blog/css-box-sizing.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+Note how the inner box is smaller than the outer one even though its width is set to 100%.

 If the same reset is added to my example (or directly to the `preview__metadata` class), our Tuist Preview page has padding with no horizontal overflow:

 <img src="/img/css-box-sizing/preview-with-no-overflow.png" width=300px alt="Screenshot of iPhone simulator with padding between the content and the viewport"></img>